 This is believed to be the place where Kobo Daishi, the Japanese Buddhist saint practiced in seclusion.
 Benzaiten and her followers of the Sixteen Children are chiseled out of the rock walls in one of the chambers inside the cave.

-Each of the statues are linked via tunnels inside the Benten-kutsu cave.
-Its a mysterious feeling, with dimly lit bulbs.
-At times with no one nearby, I cannot deny but feeling a little creeped-out.
+Each of the statues is linked via tunnels inside the Benten-kutsu cave.
+It’s a mysterious feeling, with dimly lit bulbs.
+At times with no one nearby, I cannot deny that I felt a little creeped-out.

 Be warned however, especially for the tall visitors out there, the ceiling can get REALLY low at points and you might have to drop to your hands and knees if you’re not flexible.

-It would take about an hour at leisurely pace to fully explore the caves.
-As I came out side I found another cute jizo.
+It would take about half an hour at leisurely pace to fully explore the caves.
+As I came outside I found another cute jizo.
+As with most Buddhist temples, the grounds close around 5:00 PM.

-In all it was an inspirational day in Kamakura.
+In all, it was an inspirational day in Kamakura.
 I still had a 4-hour journey ahead of me – going back to Nara.
 Do note that this temple is also popular for its Ajisai, that bloom in the monsoon months.
-I was lucky to see the Ajisai bloom in Nara Hase-dera.
+I was lucky to experience the Ajisai bloom in Nara Hase-dera.

 It was a peaceful ride back home, staring at the lush green landscape of rural Kanagawa.
 I spent the time mostly listening to music and going over the pictures I took on the day.